Karmen and Denise's Forcing One Club System

 In the early 1920s Harold Vanderbilt devised a strong club system which came to be known as the Vanderbilt Club.
-A few years later it was surpassed by the Schenken Club, which became an alternate for the Standard American system used by most players in the U.S. In Europe the Neapolitan and Blue Team Club systems were the preferred forcing club methods.
-All of these older systems were built around a strong one club opening and four card majors, although the Europeans tended to favor a canapé style of bidding where their second bid suit was longer than the first one.
-Strong club systems were not a popular choice, though, in either Europe or the United States.
+A few years later, it was surpassed by the Schenken Club, which became an alternate for the Standard American system used by most players in the U.S. In Europe, the Neapolitan and Blue Team Club systems were the preferred forcing club methods.
+All of these older systems were built around a strong one club opening and four card majors, although the Europeans tended to favor a canape style of bidding, where their second bid suit was longer than the first one.
+Strong club systems were never a popular choice, though, in either Europe or the United States.

 C.C.
 Wei sponsored a number of top-level teams in the United States so he could popularize his Precision bidding system, and in 1972 the Famed Italian Blue Team came out of retirement to enter the World Team Olympiad where the entire team used versions of Precision.
 Giorgio Belladonna and Benito Garozzo, the top pair in the world for many years, had a modified version called Super Precision.

-Anyway, this system is much less complicated than Precision, but very effective, and also lots of fun.
+Anyway, this system, KDbridge, is much less complicated than Precision, but very effective, and also lots of fun.

 What are the advantages or disadvantages?

 Primarily the major strengths of any strong club system are:

 Perhaps, though, the single most important reason to adopt a strong club bidding system is that it is just plain fun!

 Click on this image to see the convention card we use...